-Due to the coronavirus outbreak, Chinese Law (Summer Course) and Chinese Law Internship were cancelled in 2020.
-The University has exceptionally approved the LLB students previously enrolled in Chinese Law (Summer Course) to take alternative Chinese courses in order to fulfill the Chinese language requirement for graduation.
+Due to the coronavirus outbreak, Chinese Law (Summer Course) and Chinese Law Internship were cancelled in 2021.
+Students have been advised to take University Chinese I and University Chinese II to fulfill the Chinese language requirement for graduation.

-3. Experiential Learning
+4. Experiential Learning

 The LLB programme continues to emphasize experiential learning as part of law students' university experience, to broaden their learning horizons.
-In addition to a wide range of activities organized at the University and College levels, the Faculty offers exchange programmes, internships and credit-bearing Summer Study Abroad Programmes (SSAPs) in Beijing, Sydney, and Toronto.
-The Faculty has established a 4-year Dual LLB-JD Degree Programme with the University of Exeter Law School with effect from 2021-22 Academic Year.
-Students will study in the LLB programme at the University of Exeter for two years followed by two year in CUHK's JD programme.
-The Faculty continues to identify further exchange partners and encourage our students to participate in exchange schemes.
+In addition to a wide range of activities organized at the University and College levels, the Faculty offers exchange programmes, internships and credit-bearing Summer Study Abroad Programmes (SSAPs) in Beijing and Toronto.
+The Faculty has established two 4-year Dual LLB-JD Degree Programmes, with the University of Exeter Law School and The Dickson Poon School of Law of King's College London (KCL), and a 4-year Dual LLB-LLM Degree Programme with the The Dickson Poon School of Law of King's College London as well.
+As part of the first programme, students study in the LLB programme at the partner university for two years, followed by two year in CUHK's JD programme.
+The second programme, meanwhile, sees students study at CUHK for three years, after which they spend a year to obtain an LLM at KCL in London.
+The Faculty continues to work to identify exchange partners institutions and encourage our students to participate in exchange schemes.
 We also organize lectures by distinguished guests and visits to legal institutions.
 There are also social activities under the Distinguished Professional Mentorship Scheme.
 We are most grateful for the strong support from the legal profession that has made these out-of-class learning activities a great success.

-4. Mooting Participation
+5. Mooting Participation

-LLB students continue to participate in international mooting competitions, an area in which CUHK Law has had extensive success in previous years.
-In the 2019-20 academic year, CUHK sent teams to participate in the Jessup, Vis, Red Cross, and ICC Moots.
+LLB students continue to participate in international mooting competitions, an area in which CUHK LAW has had extensive success in previous years.
+In the 2020-21 academic year, CUHK sent teams to participate in the Jessup, Vis, Red Cross, Air Law and ICC Moots.

-CUHK Law's moot teams continued to excel in 2020.
-Notable highlights include:
+CUHK LAW's moot teams continued to excel in 2021.
+Some highlights include: